 Shortly after receiving her Master of Music Degree and Artist Diploma Certificate from The Cleveland Institute of Music, Chelsea proudly took first prize at “The Sparkling City Light Opera Emerging Artist Vocal Competition,” which launched her professional singing career.
 After winning the competition, the company’s artistic director approached her and asked her to star in their next production, and she hasn’t looked back since.

-Chelsea has been performing almost exclusively at sea for the past three years, yet she still finds the time to sing in various opera and musical theatre productions when she is on land.
-She also solos consistently with Eric Genuis (Composer and Pianist), founder of "Concerts For Hope."
+Chelsea has been performing almost exclusively at sea for the past five years, yet she still finds the time to sing in various opera and musical theatre productions when she is on land.
+She is currently a Cruise Director with Seabourn Cruises, a 6-star, luxury cruise line, where she enjoys running the Entertainment Department, as well as performing for her guests.
+She has also toured, both in America and Internationally, as the Soprano Soloist in Eric Genuis’ (Composer and Pianist), "Concerts For Hope" Tour.
 In addition, Chelsea is proudly associated with the non-profit music organization based in Kolkata, India, "Kolkata Classics," founded by Jennifer Heemstra.
 Chelsea’s most notable operatic roles include Angelina (Cinderella) [LA CENERENTOLA], Jo [LITTLE WOMEN], Béatrice [BÉATRICE ET BÉNÉDICT], Carmen [LA TRAGÉDIE DE CARMEN] and Dorabella [COSÌ FAN TUTTE]; musical theatre roles include Ilona Ritter [SHE LOVES ME], Rona Lisa Peretti [THE 25th ANNUAL PUTNAM COUNTY SPELLING BEE], Mrs. Squires [THE MUSIC MAN] and Dorothy [THE WIZ].

 “I grew up in Texas and was raised on BBQ, baseball and The Beatles…not opera.
 I often say, ‘I didn’t find opera, but opera found me.’
 My show is not an unapproachable night at the opera, but rather, an exciting and rousing experience that exposes people from all walks of life to the beauty and charm of classical music.
 Whether you are an avid lover of the arts or this is your first time in a theatre, I assure you, you will enjoy this evening.”